account-tech/move-framework/README.md

 #### Protocol

-The `AccountProtocol` package is handling the `Account` logic and the intent process.
+The `account_protocol` package is handling the `Account` logic and the intent process.
 The `Account` object encapsulates 3 custom types managing its dependencies, metadata (incl. name) and intents.

 The metadata and dependencies can only be accessed mutably via an action defined in this same package and that must be wrapped into an intent.
 The intents can only be handled within the module that defines the Account `Config` type.
 This ensures that the Account state can't be modified without proper intent resolution.